insanity54/docs-1/docs/reference/client-library.md

 #### `maxRetries`

+Number.
 You can specify how many times `put` should attempt to retry in case of failure by passing in a `maxRetries` option:

 ```js
 const cid = await client.put(files, { maxRetries: 3 })